kks32-docs/2022-gns/paper.md

 # GNS training and prediction
 ## Dataset format
 The data loader provided with this PyTorch implementation utilizes the more general `.npz` format.
 The `.npz` format includes a list of tuples of arbitrary length where each tuple is for a different training trajectory and is of the form `(position, particle_type)`.
+GNS takes the last five positions as an input to predict the position at the next time step.
 The `position` is a 3-D tensor of shape `(n_time_steps, n_particles, n_dimensions)` and `particle_type` is a 1-D tensor of shape `(n_particles)`.

 The dataset contains: